NotJustAnna/Lin/README.md

 - Increment (`++a`, `a++`) and Decrement (`--a`, `a--`) operations
 - Assign operations: `a+=b`, `a-=b`, `a*=b`, `a/=b`, `a%=b`
 - Objects
+- Try, Catch and Throw
+    - **CAVEAT**: There are no types.
+Anything can be thrown.

 ## Parsing